SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_4-data-marketplace/dsp_integration_4-data-marketplace.md

 # Acquiring Data Products from the Data Marketplace

-We have already learned to import data from different sources within the organizations.
+We have already learnt to import data from different sources within the organizations.
 Now let us learn about how to acquire third-party data using the SAP Datasphere Data Marketplace.

 SAP Datasphere Data Marketplace serves an excellent tool for organizations on their data journey.
 It offers a rich and diverse ecosystem of external data providers and products, providing a wide array of data assets waiting to be harnessed.
 Organizations can easily integrate available third-party data to their datasets.
 The data comes in form of data products that can be used in one or several spaces of your SAP Datasphere tenant.
 Data products are either provided for free or require the purchase of a license at a certain cost.
 Some data products are available as one-time shipments, other data products are regularly updated by the data provider.